FeynGrav : FeynCalc extension for gravity amplitudes: Tensor framework

 \begin{theorem}

 with

-Here $\operatorname{Symm}$ notes a symmetrization with respect to all possible permutations of pairs $(\mu_i,\nu_i)\leftrightarrow(\mu_j,\nu_j)$.
-By the symmetrization we mean that a summation over all permutation of index pairs must be performed and the results is {\bf divided} by the overall number of permutations. \end{theorem}
+Here $\operatorname{Symm}$ notes a symmetrization with respect to all possible permutations of $(\rho_i,\sigma_i)$ pairs.
+Expressions with I and C tensors taken in brackets note a multiplication of the corresponding tensors with the external indices consecutively replacing the dots.
+For instance: